dlwh/epic/README.md

-### ReadMe is Work in Progress.
+### README is Work in Progress.

 # Epic

 (c) 2014- David Hall.

 Epic is a structured prediction framework for Scala.
-It also includes classes for training high-accuracy syntactic parsers, part-of-speech tagging systems, name entity recognizers, and more
+It also includes classes for training high-accuracy syntactic parsers, part-of-speech taggers, name entity recognizers, and more.

 The current version is 1.0-SNAPSHOT.